-- 1. Result in an increase in exports of US\$ 100 million by 2012, adding between 2%-2.5% to growth annually as exports of professional services have high value added. - 2.
+- Result in an increase in exports of US\$ 20 million by 2012, adding between 2%-2.5% to growth annually as exports of professional services have high value added - 2.
 Create more and better paid jobs.
 The majority of the jobs created will be professional or skilled.
-This should address the jobs gap that currently causes some of the best educated and most skilled to migrate abroad. - 3.
+This should address the jobs gap that currently causes some of the best educated and most skilled to migrate abroad - 3.
 Address the lack of entrepreneurship and innovation that is the root cause of a narrowly based economy.
 The professional services are cradles of entrepreneurship. - 4.
-Increase the range of choice and quality of health care and education available to Bajans and improve the competitiveness of the economy by increasing the supply and quality of ICT services. - 5.
 Spur the transition to a knowledge based economy with the aim, in due course, of enabling parts of the economy to become purely intellectual property based, quaternary activities.